 Those are things that once you asked people to say the words, that can start opening up new ideas for your copy that makes you actually sound different and better.

-Joanna: Review mining, at its core, you’re really looking for reviews for your product’s [00:23:47], if you’ve got them, but this is a new product, there is no Simpsons Museum in your backyard.
+Joanna: At its core, you’re really looking for reviews for your products, if you’ve got them.
+But this is a new product, there is no Simpsons Museum in your backyard.
 You don’t have reviews for it yet but people have reviewed other similar services.
 When I say that, I don’t just mean like MoMA, like reviews of MoMA although great, good.

 You go through and you do this highlighting activity and then you just start organizing those messages on the page.
-That’s really what it is, you’re just gonna read through reviews, you’re gonna look for the stickiest language that expresses things about hopes, desires, objections, etcetera and then you’re gonna start clipping that and organizing that as actual copy.
+That’s really what it is.
+You’re just gonna read through reviews, you’re gonna look for the stickiest language that expresses things about hopes, desires, objections.
+And then you’re gonna start clipping that and organizing that as actual copy.

 Louis: Step two, I suppose, how do you organize all of that then?

 Joanna: That is step two.
 Once you’ve done all this research and discovery, then you wanna start organizing what you’ve got.
 You have to start making sense of the things that are rising to the surface as the most important stuff, okay fine.

 How do you really put that on the page?
 You organize, you go through and you tag all of the research hopefully whether you’re using Evernote or the Airstory system or whatever it might be.
 If you’re using something to organize this research, that will make writing copy a whole lot easier.

 We get to this place where we have to organize the research and put it on the page.
 Again, we’re not summarizing the research at all.
 Your job is not to take what people said and find a way to make it sound like a marketer said it.